Upsiton/2DPOLIM_YTW/README.md

 Folder: Setup Control

 Contains home-created software for synchronization and system control of 2DPOLIM setup.
 Arduino is used as the trigger source for synchronizing the laser, LC polarization rotator, and two cameras.
-Arduino, laser, and LC are controlled in Python by USB connections to the PC.
+Arduino, laser, and LC are fully controlled in Python by USB connections to the PC.